- Fraternity and Sorority Life

 The next Panhellenic Sorority formal recruitment begins September 9th, 2016 and ends September 12th, 2016.
 Visit the sorority recruitment website for more information.

 The Panhellenic Council holds a formal fall recruitment process that occurs over 4 days and is a mutual selection process.
 To avoid conflicts with classes, recruitment events are held in the evenings and on weekend days.
 Registration is required and will close a week before recruitment begins.
 A $30 registration fee is required for all participants.

 The Interfraternity Council holds a formal recruitment at the beginning of each semester.
 Each chapter hosts events held both on and off campus to get to know potential new members.
 After getting to know potential members, chapters will invite men they are interested in having join to their last event, the smoker, and are able to extend bids the following day.
-No registration fee is required, but all interested men must register to participate.
+A $10 registration fee is required to participate.